The goal of copywriting isn’t just to help a business close more sales. It’s also to transform a search into a finding.

-According to the opinion of the creator of Lifestyle al Cuadrado blog, Franck Scipion, the goal of copywriting is to “convert your readers or followers into customers”.
+According to the opinion of the creator of the Lifestyle al Cuadrado blog, Franck Scipion, the goal of copywriting is to “convert your readers or followers into customers”.

 In this post, I’m going to illustrate why I consider that the goal of copywriting is to transform.